Su24-CS5004-Online-Lionelle/final-project-group-6/DesignDocuments/ProductProposal.md

 * How do you plan to break up the work?

 * What is your teams timeline and major check-in points?

+### Professor's notes:
+* Pick which feature you want to implement
+* Create a branch for that feature/aspect of the project
+* Work on that aspect.
+* Do a pull request when done (while you were working in your branch)
+* Have someone else go over your code to review and merge back into main
+* Delete the branch
+* Repeat for another feature/aspect as you grow the assignment